tadejf84/js-range-slider/README.md

 ## How to use

-1. Define an option object with the name of your choice.
+1. Define an option object.

 ```javascript
 let exampleOptions = {